Menopause Management

 No Results Found 0/0

 This tool is designed to support primary care clinicians in screening, diagnosing and implementing treatment for women and people experiencing perimenopause, menopause and post-menopause.
 Although a natural transition, menopause is often under-recognized in healthcare and can have a significant impact on a person’s life and long-term health.
-Primary care is an important setting to normalize this life stage, provide evidence-based care, and reduce the stigma surrounding it.
+Primary care is an important setting to normalize this life stage, provide evidence-based care, and reduce the stigma surrounding it and to improve quality of life and long-term health.

 • Symptoms are common and can be long-lasting.
 The average age of menopause onset is 51, with 90% of women experiencing it between the ages of 45 and 56.
 Vasomotor symptoms (VMS) affect about 80% of women and can last for an average of 7-11 years.
 Genitourinary Syndrome of Menopause (GSM) affects 45-77% of women, with symptoms that often worsen over time and persist if untreated.